SAP/luigi/docs/general-settings.md

 * **header.logo** defines the top left navigation logo.
 It has a fixed height of 28px.
 * **header.title** defines the top left navigation title.
 * **header.favicon** defines the favicon.
 It rquires a standard favicon file with the `.ico` extension, and 16x16px or 32x32px dimensions.
+* **responsiveNavigation** allows customizing the navigation display settings.
+For example, you can define buttons which show or hide the left navigation completely, or collapse it to only show the icons.
+You can set the following values:
+* `simple` displays the button regardless of the browser window´s size.
+* `simpleMobileOnly` displays the button when the width is lower than `600px`.
-* **responsiveNavigation** allows adding a button on the left side of the top navigation.
-Upon click, the button shows or hides the left navigation.
-The possible values are `simple` and `simpleMobileOnly`. `simple` displays the button regardless of the browser window´s size, while `simpleMobileOnly` shows the button when the width is lower than `600px`.
-If you don't specify any value for  **responsiveNavigation**, the button will not be displayed.
+* `semiCollapsible` displays the arrow button at the bottom of the left side navigation.
+Upon click, the button displays the navigation or collapses it.<br>
+If you don't specify any value for  **responsiveNavigation**, the buttons will not be displayed.
 The same applies when you enable **hideSideNav** for the current active navigation node.
-* **sideNavFooterText** is a string displayed in a sticky footer inside the Side Navigation.
+* **sideNavFooterText** is a string displayed in a sticky footer inside the side navigation.
 It is a good place to display the version of your application.